JaxPlays-Inc/jaxplays.org/content/productions/2025/2025-Little-Women.md

 - Comedy
 - Drama
 - Historical
-Description: "This original adaptation is based on the 1868 novel by Louisa May Alcott.
+description: "This original adaptation is based on the 1868 novel by Louisa May Alcott.
 The story follows four sisters growing up during the Civil War."
-Press:
+press:
 - "Theatre Troupe 1776 to stage “Little Women” | Florida NewsLine": https://www.floridanewsline.com/mandarin/theatre-troupe-1776-to-stage-little-women/
 ---